morse-simulator/morse/doc/morse/dev/services_internal.rst

 .. note::
-   The socket-based protocol is fairly simple: you provide a request id, the name of the component that offers the service, the name of the service and (if necessary) parameters.
+   The socket-based protocol is fairly simple: you provide a request id, the name of the component that offers the service, the name of the service, and (optionally) parameters.
 Parameters must be contained in a valid Python iterable (a tuple, like in the example, or an array).

    Here, ``req1`` is the custom request id, chosen by the client.